joanseg/The-Positioning-Manual/chapters/10-Risk.md

 ## Entrepreneurial Thesis

 The final decision making heuristic I've seen out in the wild is what I call the Entrepreneurial Thesis.
 This is actually a variation of the Find Your People/Opportunity approach, but it's better suited to someone who is more mercenary or entrepreneurial in their overall orientation to risk & opportunity.
 This mercenary or entrepreneurial orientation is often correlated with a reduced need for craftsman-like enjoyment of the work.
-Or rather, the craftsmanship shows up in the design of the business rather than the creation of deliverables.
+Or rather, the craftsmanship shows up in the design of the business rather than the delivery of services.

 Instead of looking for what kind of clients you prefer to serve, or what problems you find most fascinating and compelling, you are looking for the opportunity that seems like the best bridge from your current position to a significant entrepreneurial opportunity.